Black propaganda

 The Protocols of the Elders of Zion (1905), an antisemitic forgery which positions itself as a pamphlet from a fictitious international Jewish conspiracy, is an example of black propaganda.

-Black propaganda is a form of propaganda intended to create the impression that it was created by those it is supposed to discredit.
+Black propaganda is covert disinformation deliberately attributed to a false source—often the very group it aims to discredit—in order to undermine that group's credibility.
 Black propaganda contrasts with gray propaganda, which does not identify its source, as well as white propaganda, which does not disguise its origins at all.
 It is typically used to vilify or embarrass the enemy through misrepresentation.

 The major characteristic of black propaganda is that the audience are not aware that someone is influencing them, and do not feel that they are being pushed in a certain direction.
 Black propaganda purports to emanate from a source other than the true source.
 This type of propaganda is associated with covert psychological operations.
 Sometimes the source is concealed or credited to a false authority and spreads lies, fabrications, and deceptions.
 Black propaganda is the "big lie", including all types of creative deceit.
 Black propaganda relies on the willingness of the receiver to accept the credibility of the source.
 If the creators or senders of the black propaganda message do not adequately understand their intended audience, the message may be misunderstood, seem suspect, or fail altogether.

-Governments conduct black propaganda for a few reasons.
+Governments can conduct black propaganda for various reasons.
 By disguising their direct involvement, a government may be more likely to succeed in convincing an otherwise unbelieving target audience.
 There are also diplomatic reasons behind the use of black propaganda.
 Black propaganda is necessary to obfuscate a government's involvement in activities that may be detrimental to its foreign policies.

 American Revolution

-Benjamin Franklin created and circulated a fake supplement to a Boston newspaper that included letters on Indian atrocities and the treatment of American prisoners.
+In Europe in 1782, Benjamin Franklin created and circulated a fake supplement to a Boston newspaper that included letters on Indian atrocities and the treatment of American prisoners, intending to influence British public opinion to support paying war reparations to America.